christophior/jquery-daterangepicker/README.md

 ###LICENSE###
-This date range picker plugin is under MIT LICENSE
+This date range picker module is under MIT LICENSE